 - Property type (such as single family home or condominium);

 When describing your home’s characteristics, you may want to determine which characteristics are “must haves” vs. “nice to haves.”
 For example, you may determine you need to be in a certain school district (a must have) but that you could live without all three bedrooms (a nice to have).

 At Landed, we’ve found that defining your specific goal (and establishing the criteria required to meet that goal) is one of the most important parts of the homebuying process.
-If you have any trouble with this process, your Landed account manager can help you define your buy box.
-Your Landed Partner Agent is also an expert in the local market you’re considering and can help you weigh tradeoffs relative to your personal circumstances.
+If you have any trouble with this process, your Landed point person can help you define your buy box.
+Your Landed partner agent is also an expert in the local market you’re considering and can help you weigh tradeoffs relative to your personal circumstances.